caro46/Tetraploid_project/Assembly_meraculous.md

 ## Running

 `mellotrop.config` contains the main information to run the program.
 We need to give an estimation of the insert size for each library and the stantard deviation.
 We don't have this information.
 Put I'll use a 10\% variance (NEED TO PUT SOME REF), i.e.: `180bp+/-20, 400bp+/-40, 1000bp+/-100, 6kb+/-600, 10kb+/-1000`.
 If the assembly is not good enough, we can map the reads to the assembly and try to have an estimate with `bwa` of the mean and standard deviation of insert size.
 The `.config` file gives information about the sequences files, the type of library (fragment or jumping), the insert size, its standard deviation, the mean size of the reads, the orientation (innies, outies), if the reads are used for contigs and/or scaffolding.
 Example of a [config file](https://github.com/caro46/Tetraploid_project/blob/master/files_examples/mellotrop.config).

+8/03: submitted with less resources (`8` CPUS), using only the short insert size for the contigs part as suggested in the manual.
+When I did the 1st step run `-step meraculous_import`, no issue (so good format of the inputs), tried specified `-step meraculous_mercount` but it only rerun the import step.
+Should have submitted from inside the output directory of the other run and add a `-resume`

+9/03: submitted another short run using `-stop meraculous_mercount` to run the 1st 2 steps and check on some outputs for k-mer choice.
+Also real run using this time all the short reads (including mate reads), in the contigs steps.
+We will see which assemblies between including or not the mate reads in contigs produce the most continuous contig assembly.